- CI 1806, 3 credits

 At the University of Minnesota, if a student gets an A or B in CI 1806, then the student is eligible for Precalculus II (which includes trigonometry) or short calculus (a less intense version of calculus I and II).

 CI 1806 counts as a fourth year of high school mathematics for students seeking admission to the University of Minnesota-Twin Cities.
+CI 1806 is taught over an entire high school academic year.

 Class size limit: 35